dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-2-deploy-cns.md

       Bricks:
         Id:a8bf049dcea2d5245b64a792d4b85e6b   Size (GiB):2       Path: /var/lib/heketi/mounts/vg_2a49883a5cb39c3b845477ff85a729ba/brick_a8bf049dcea2d5245b64a792d4b85e6b/brick

-This information should correspond to the topology.json file you supplied to the installer.
-With this we successfully verified the CNS deployment.
+---

+## Summary

+With this we have deployed a simple 3 node CNS cluster on top of OpenShift running as regular pods on app nodes.
+We have also verified that the API service is running and has correctly recognized the storage cluster.